 - Cryptominers using the processor on a phone to mine for cryptocurrencies.

 Triada and Triout

-Root access makes it possible for the malware to:
+Root-access makes it possible for the malware to:

-Read all files, including the databases used by web browsers to store your passwords
+- Read all files, including the databases, used by web browsers to store your passwords.

-An example of this would be when an attacker has figured out how to exploit a common banking app and has created a module that transfers money from any available account.
+An example of this would be when an attacker has figured out how to exploit a common banking app, and has created a module that transfers money from any available account.
 Malware infection is not stand-alone, it depends on being updated from a command-and-control server, which can receive information and send commands and updates.

 Learning from Malware